HZDR-FWGB/GMap/readme.txt

 Menzel, Teichmann and v. d.
 Boogaart: "A pure Java implementation of Generalized Maps".
 It is written in pure Java 8, the presented version was complied and excecuted with JDK 1.8.0_131 (64-bit).
 The core functionalities for GMaps are based on
-Lèvy and Mallet (1999): "Cellular Modeling in Arbitrary Dimension using Generalized Maps" and
+LÃ¨vy and Mallet (1999): "Cellular Modeling in Arbitrary Dimension using Generalized Maps" and
 Mallet (2002): "Geomodelling".